itsMapleLeaf/lovenote/scenes/ryder/new_friends.md

 That inspires confidence.

-[Tabby] You must be Ryder!
+[Chris] You must be Ryder!
 It's great t’meetcha!
-I'm Tabby!
+I'm Christina, but I go by Chris!

 Her handshake throws me so hard for a loop that I can barely take in her features.